MA MEAS - Applicants and Prospective Students

 To apply, please send the following documents by E-mail (as early as possible) before Sept.
 14 to mameas@in-east.de:

-- name of BA supervisor and current status of BA thesis (date of registration, date of submission)
+• Name your BA supervisor and explain the current status of your BA thesis (date of registration, date of submission)

-- in case you are interested in going abroad in the 2nd semester of MA MEAS (summer term), please check “Information on Possible Stays Abroad” (/in-east/study_programs/ma_meas/students.php) and submit all required documents according to the deadlines given.
+• in case you are interested in going abroad in the 2nd semester of MA MEAS (summer term), please check “Information on Possible Stays Abroad” (/in-east/study_programs/ma_meas/students.php) and submit all required documents according to the deadlines given and as early as possible.
 Please note that you need to already have a solid plan for your MA thesis and your MA supervisor’s approval in order to apply for a stay abroad at a partner university.

 The required CGPA for being accepted to MA MEAS is 2.5.
 Exceptions from this required CGPA are not possible.
-After receiving the application we will invite you for an interview.
+After receiving the application, we will set up a counseling meeting to discuss the switch from BA MOAS to MA MEAS.

 FAQ and Downloads